ncatlab/nlab-content/pages/5/5/0/0/55/content.md

   (\wedge^\bullet_{C^\infty(X)} \Gamma(E)^*, d)
 $$

-is the [[Chevalley?Eilenberg algebra]] of the Lie algebroid (in that for $X = pt$ it reduces to the ordinary Chevally--Eilenberg algebra for Lie algebras).
+is the [[Chevalley-Eilenberg algebra]] of the Lie algebroid (in that for $X = pt$ it reduces to the ordinary Chevally--Eilenberg algebra for Lie algebras).

 In the existing literature this is often addressed just as "the complex that computes Lie algebroid cohomology".